High-res book cover image.jpg

 Cover art by Amaryllis DeJesus Moleski

 Mecca Jamilah Sullivan, Ph.D., is the author of the short story collection, Blue Talk and Love, and winner of the 2018 Judith Markowitz Award for LGBTQ Writers, and The Poetics of Difference: Queer Feminist Forms in the African Diaspora (University of Illinois Press, 2021), which explores the politics of experiment in global Black feminist art, literature, and hip-hop.
 In her creative and scholarly work, she considers the links between language, imagination, and bodily life in Black queer and feminist experience.
 Her stories and essays have appeared in Best New Writing, The Kenyon Review, Callaloo, Feminist Studies, American Fiction, Prairie Schooner, Crab Orchard Review, TriQuarterly, GLQ: Lesbian and Gay Studies Quarterly, American Literary History, The Scholar and Feminist, American Quarterly, Public Books, Ebony.com, TheRoot.com, BET.com, and others.
 She has earned support and honors from the Bread Loaf Writers Conference, Yaddo, Hedgebrook, the Woodrow Wilson Foundation, the Mellon Foundation, the Center for Fiction, and the National Endowment for the Arts.
-She is Associate Professor of English at Georgetown University.
+She is Professor of English at Georgetown University.
 Her novel, Big Girl, will be published by W.W.
 Norton/Liveright this summer.